JonKrone/target-case-study/README.md

   - Suspense and ErrorBoundaries, together, can drastically simplify a Component's branches of code flow and I am very excited to adopt them broadly.
 - ReactTestingLibrary, and its testing patterns
   - I have heard a lot about RTL but have not had the opportunity to use it very much.
-  - It espouses for a very different mental model for testing web applications which, after spending the morning writing some tests, I know I will have to spend more time understanding.
+  - It espouses a very different mental model for testing web applications which, after spending the morning writing some tests, I know I will have to spend more time appreciating.